Shredder (Teenage Mutant Ninja Turtles): TMNT II: The Secret of the Ooze (1991)

 In the second movie Teenage Mutant Ninja Turtles II: The Secret of the Ooze, the Shredder was played by François Chau, replacing Saito.
 In the film, the Turtles believe that since Casey had crushed him in the garbage truck, the Shredder was dead.
 It is soon revealed that Shredder had survived the crushing and revitalized his Foot Clan to get vengeance on the Turtles.
 After finding the Foot "fallback" headquarters in a junkyard, Tatsu was asking who would challenge him to cover for Shredder until Shredder appeared.
 Tatsu allowed Shredder to lead the Foot Clan.
 Shredder sent a member of the Foot to follow April, hoping to find the Turtles through her.
 When April's team was doing a report on T.G.R.I. in New Jersey, April's camera operator/Foot Clan member Freddy found some mutated dandelions and sent one to the Shredder.
 He then orders Tatsu to obtain a sample of the T.G.R.I. mutagen that mutated the Turtles, as well as kidnap researcher Jordan Perry.
 Using the last mutagen and Perry's research, the Shredder creates his own mutants, Tokka and Rahzar, from a stolen snapping turtle and a brown wolf respectively.
 Though initially enraged at their infant-like intelligence, he soon plays it to his advantage by manipulating the mutants as they imprinted him as their surrogate parent.

 After a failed attempt to kill the Turtles in the junkyard using a captured Raphael, Shredder unleashed Tokka and Rahzar onto a city street to "have fun" and destroy it.
 The Foot spy then gave April a message for the Turtles: that the Shredder would turn the mutants loose on Central Park next if they did not accede to a rematch at the construction site.
 After the Turtles de-mutate the two mutants (with help from Perry) and defeat Tatsu in a nightclub, the Shredder appears and threatens to mutate an innocent woman with a small reserve mutagen vial (the canister was knocked away by the Turtles' new human ally, Keno).
 Before he can mutate her, he is stopped when the Turtles play a keytar at full volume, sending the Shredder flying through a window from the force of a blown speaker.
 When the Turtles follow him outside on a pier, they discover that the Shredder has used the mutagen vial on himself.
 He is transformed into a massive "Super Shredder", an almost mindless giant-mutant being with immense superhuman strength.
-During his fight with the Turtles, Super Shredder knocks down the pier's pilings in a mindless rage, which then collapses onto him with the Turtles falling into the water below.
+During his fight with the Turtles, Super Shredder in his furious desire to bring down the turtles with him knocks down the pier's pilings in a mindless rage, which then collapses onto him with the Turtles falling into the water below.
 Though the Turtles survive, the Shredder meets his demise from getting crushed by the destroyed pieces of the pier.